Brainwoders Facebook

 Post-Flight Duties

-• Cabin Cleanup: Assist in cleaning and preparing the cabin for the next flight.
+• Cabin Cleanup: Help in tidying up the carriage to make preparation for the next flight.

 Who is a Cabin Crew?